arnellebalane/devcomic/readme.md

     $ devcomic [options] [sources]

   Options:
     --all, -a              Display all results.
+    --preview, -p          Preview comics images.

   By default (without options), it displays one result from all sources.